-- The CIP Director meets with Child Welfare Director periodically.
-Texas will implement FFPSA beginning in 2021. - In August 2020, CIP and DFPS leadership partnered to facilitate a small group discussion with judges about the judicial determinations required under FFPSA. - In September 2020, CIP and DFPS CBCAP Leadership facilitated a listening session with judges with a focus on FFPSA and prevention. - In October 2020, CIP partnered with DFPS speakers to present a session on FFPSA at the virtual Family Justice Conference. - In December 2020, CIP partnered with the State Bar of Texas Child Protection Law Section and DFPS leadership on a prevention discussion with over 400 attorneys practicing child welfare law in Texas. - The CIP Director also participates on the Prevention and Early Intervention Prevention Framework Workgroup and the Thriving Families, Safer Children Learning Collaborative. - CIP, OCA, and DFPS are currently planning a prevention court liaison pilot to enhance capacity to provide support upstream and utilize opportunities under FFPSA. - DFPS and CIP are also partnering to outline court requirements and procedures for placements in Qualified Residential Treatment Programs.
-The first QRTP court meeting took place in June 2021.
+- The CIP Director meets with Child Welfare Director periodically. - The CIP Director also participates on the Prevention and Early Intervention Prevention Framework Workgroup and the Thriving Families, Safer Children Learning Collaborative. - CIP, OCA, and DFPS are currently implementing a prevention court liaison pilot to enhance capacity to provide support upstream and utilize opportunities under FFPSA. - DFPS and CIP are also partnering to outline court requirements and procedures for placements in Qualified Residential Treatment Programs. - Texas CIP convened a workgroup and subgroups to develop QRTP and Residential Treatment Center court processes from September 2021 to July 2022.
+A report will be submitted to the Texas legislature with recommendations in October 2022.

-Have you developed/been developing your Family First judicial training plan? \boxtimes Yes \square No If yes, please describe what you have done.
+Have you developed/been developing your Family First judicial training plan? ⊠ Yes □ No If yes, please describe what you have done.